100,000 signatures reached

 Why is this important?

 Ancient woodlands are vanishing – and with them, some of our most loved and endangered wildlife.
-Forestry England manages over 100,000 acres of land that used to be ancient woodland - that’s bigger than the Isle of Wight.
-But instead of flourishing as rich, native forest, much of it has been turned into sterile plantations of fast-growing, non-native trees – choking out the life that once thrived there.
+Over 100,000 acres of our public forests used to be ancient woodland - that’s bigger than the Isle of Wight.
+But instead of flourishing as rich, native wood, much of it has been turned into sterile plantations of fast-growing, non-native trees – choking out the life that once thrived there.

 Buried in these Ghost Woods are the seeds, fungal networks and surviving species which cling on from centuries-old ecosystems.
 If we act now, we can bring them back.
-But if we miss this window, these precious seeds will die and these woods will be lost forever.
+But if we miss this window, these ancient woodlands will be lost forever.

-According to data published in the Guardian, at current rates of progress it will take Forestry England a lifetime – over 80 years! – to merely start seeing meaningful progress for all of these precious woodlands.
-If restoration isn’t sped up, will there be any ghosts left to bring back to life?
+According to data published in the Guardian, at the current rate of progress it will take the managers of our public forests, Forestry England, over 80 years to even start seeing meaningful progress for all of these precious woodlands.
+If restoration isn’t sped up, will there be anything left to bring back to life?

-Forestry England manage our public forest estate - it is their job to protect and restore our woods for us, the public.
-They must work faster if we are to save these vital habitats.
+Forestry England manages our public forest estate - it is their job to protect and restore our woods for us, the public.
+But the government has no public commitment to funding this vital work, despite private landowners being paid for restoration on their land out of the public purse.
+We have an opportunity to change this.

-Join the thousands of people across the country who are calling for our lost woodlands to be brought back from the dead!
+Join the hundred thousand people across the country who are calling for our lost woodlands to be brought back from the dead!